+Utilizing the Schrödinger equation implies a non-relativistic treatment, which is a justifiable approximation in the PCMS (pair co-moving system) frame, i.e., the center-of-mass frame of the two particles.
+The solution of the Schrödinger equation of interest to us is written as~\cite{Sinyukov:1998fc,Landau3:1977}

+where a symmetrization has been performed, as required for pairs of identical bosons.
+In this expression, $F(a,b,z)$ is the confluent hypergeometric function, $\vec{k}=\vec{q}/2$, $k=|\vec{k}|$, and

+where $\alpha$ is the fine-structure constant; $m$ is the particle mass (e.g., pion mass); and $\Gamma(z)$ is the gamma function.

-with $\Gamma(z)$ being the gamma function and $F(a,b,z)$ is the confluent hypergeometric function.
-To evaluate the two-particle correlation function we need the norm squared of the wave function, with that the $\vec{R}$ and $\vec{K}$ dependence is lost:
+To evaluate the two-particle correlation function, we needed the modulus square of the wave function, with which the $\vec{R}$ and $\vec{K}$ dependence was lost (as mentioned earlier):

-To get the two-particle correlation function one has to evaluate a $\mathrm{d}^4r$ integral over the whole space-time, this could be performed in any coordinate frame.
-We have several options to explore: \begin{enumerate} \item Let us assume, that the $R^2_{\sigma\nu}$, thus the source is the same in PCMS and LCMS, this is an approximation of $\vec{K}\approx0$.
-However this is a rather strong approximation and one of the goals of HBT measurements is to explore the average momentum (or transverse mass) dependence of the parameters that describe the source. \item There are two objects, one in PCMS (the wave function) and the other in LCMS (the source function).
-We could try to transform the wave function from PCMS to LCMS and then use the simple form of source function and get the result in LCMS coordinates.
-However, the two-particle wave function of eq.~\ref{eq:wave_func_norm} is not a relativistic expression, thus we refrain from trying to come up with the right transformation of this object. \item The third option is to evaluate the integral in PCMS as the two-particle Coulomb wave funtion is only known in PCMS.
-This means that the Lévy-source has to be transformed from LCMS to PCMS. \end{enumerate} Below we proceed with the third option listed above.
-We introduce some further notations: the mass of the particles $m$ (e.g. pion mass), the average transverse momentum in LCMS $K_T$, the transverse mass $m_T=\sqrt{m^2+K_T^2}$ and the $\beta_T=K_T/m_T$ factor.
-The Lorentz-boost from LCMS to PCMS is then
+To arrive at the two-particle correlation function, one has to evaluate a $\mathrm{d}^4r$ integral over the whole space-time.
+This can be performed in any coordinate frame, but our approximations detailed above made strong arguments in favor of some preferred coordinate systems.
+However, even with these in mind, we had several options to explore: \begin{enumerate} \item We could assume that the $R^2_{\sigma\nu}$ matrix, and thus the whole source function, is the same in the PCMS and the LCMS frames.
+This is essentially an approximation where $\vec{K}\approx0$.
+However, this is a rather strong approximation, and one of the goals of HBT measurements is indeed to explore the average momentum (or transverse mass) dependence of the parameters that describe the source. \item There are two objects, one in the PCMS (the wave function) and the other in the LCMS (the source function).
+We could try to transform the wave function from the PCMS to the LCMS and then use the simple form of the source function and obtain the result in LCMS coordinates.
+However, the two-particle wave function of Equation~\eqref{eq:wave_func_norm} is not a relativistic expression; thus, we refrained from trying to come up with the right transformation of this object. \item The third option was to evaluate the integral in the PCMS, as the two-particle Coulomb wave function is only known in the PCMS.
+This meant that the L\'evy source had to be transformed from the LCMS to the PCMS. \end{enumerate} Below, we proceed with the third option listed above.
+We introduce some further notations: the average transverse momentum in the LCMS $K_T$, the transverse mass $m_T=\sqrt{m^2+K_T^2}$, and the $\beta_T=K_T/m_T$ factor.
+The Lorentz boost from the LCMS to the PCMS is then